kate-orlova/taxonomy-in-sitecore/README.md

 # Taxonomy in Sitecore
 Taxonomy in Sitecore module aims to support your marketing strategy and provide a consistent way of organising your content in Sitecore.

+Once the taxonomy tags are defined, you can easily classify your Sitecore Content Items by assigning the appropriate tags and start creating personalisation rules based on them.

 # Contribution
 Hope you found this module useful, your contributions and suggestions will be very much appreciated.
 Please submit a pull request.